U.S. Road Trips: The Northeast

 Good to know: Check the schedule for happenings at the cathedral-like Basilica Hudson, an old glue factory that's been turned into a performing arts space.

 While in the area: see our Hudson Valley hit list.
+And our weekend itinerary for Hudson.

 Head to the North Fork if you're in the mood for large plots of farmland, farmstands, U-picks, and wineries.
 Book at slow-food hang Red Barn B&B or North Fork Table and Inn.